 A Post-Graduate Certificate option is offered on a space available basis for RNs who hold a master's or DNP degree in nursing and would like to expand their practice to include Nurse Leadership/Management or Nurse Educator preparation.
-A minimum of 9 credits in an individually designed program of study is required for Leadership/Management and 15 graduate credits are required for the Nurse Educator certificate program.
+Post-Graduate Certificates are individually designed based on curricular and certification requirements and typically range from 9-15 credits.